-To answer this question, start by opening up a spreadsheet and listing the features of your product or service.
-In the next column, write up the main benefit of each feature.
-In the next column, repeat the last step, this time listing the benefits of the benefit—don’t worry, I’ll give an example.
+To answer this question, start by opening up a spreadsheet and listing the features of your offering in column A; in column B, write up the main benefit of each feature.
+Not sure what to write?
+Don’t worry, I’ll give an example.

-One of SPP’s features is a client portal where customers can see their order histories, fund their accounts, make purchases, and view order statuses.
+One of SPP’s core features is the client portal where customers can see their order histories, fund their accounts, make purchases, and view order statuses.
 The primary benefit of this feature is that it improves the customer’s experience.
-One secondary benefit is that it leads to less customer churn.
+A secondary benefit is that it leads to less customer churn.

 Once you have this secondary benefit, you can start looking for markets that are in need of it.

 Now that you have a good idea of who your target market is, it’s time to start doing some research.
 This will help you refine your ICP and make sure that you’re on the right track.

 There are a few methods you can use while researching your target market:

 1) Survey your customers

 One of the best ways to learn about your customers is to simply ask them.
 You can do this through surveys, interviews, or even just casual conversations.
 Creating the right questionnaire can make all the difference in getting genuine feedback.
 The goal is to get a better idea of who your clients are, and to define a buyer persona.

 Some things you might want to ask about include: